 The National Podiatry Scheduled Medicines List specifies the Schedule 2, 3, 4 and 8 medicines that podiatrists and podiatric surgeons, whose registration has been endorsed for scheduled medicines, are qualified to administer, obtain, possess, prescribe, sell, supply or use for the treatment of podiatric conditions.

-The National podiatry scheduled medicines list is attached to the new Registration standard: Endorsement for scheduled medicines (ESM registration standard), published on the Board's website.
+The National podiatry scheduled medicines list is attached to the Registration standard: Endorsement for scheduled medicines published on the registration standards page

 What are the required prescribing competencies for endorsement for scheduled medicines?